Setup API Access to Palo Alto Networks VM-Series¶

 - When Panorama is configured, the associated will show the vendor as “Palo Alto Panorama”.
 Clicking “Show” will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.

-Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually managed firewall (or VM-Series) to be managed by Panorama..
+Assuming you have existing individually managed VM-Series by the Aviatrix Controller and have prepared your Panorama, follow the instructions below to migrate individually VM to Panorama..

 a.
 Remove firewall integration as PAN¶

 If any firewall for a FireNet gateway is already integrated with the Controller with PAN as the Vendor type, you need to remove that configuration.